Countdown to Rocket Launch | Houston Rockets

 Rockets Launch Day

-Please RSVP by Friday, April 1st to Sarah Joseph at SarahJ@rocketball.com or call 281-701-3646.
+Please RSVP by Monday, February 11th to Ricky Gomez at RickyG@rocketball.com or call 281-902-7222.
 Please include number of students and number of teams.